plord12/backups/README.md

 The server `arm5` is located offsite and hosts the remote repository on a 4TB SSD drive.
 The `copy_remote.sh` script syncronises the two repositories.

+## Tags

+Snapshots are tagged with the location of the orginating directory.
+An additional tak, Keep, is used for old snapshats (no-longer being backed up but we want to keep the snapshots).

 ## Periodic repository pruning

 The script `prune.sh` can be used to periodically remove outdated data to avoid running out of disk space.